kantega/restory/README.md

     }

-Then create a JUnit test suite like this, adding your set of suite classes:
+Then create a JUnit test suite like this, adding your set of suite classes.
+You need a @ClassRule annotated SuiteRestory:

     @RunWith(Suite.class)
     @Suite.SuiteClasses(UserProfiles.class)